zuozhenggh/learning-library/developer-library/microservices-sagas/deploy-and-test-app/deploy-and-test-app.md

 Note that for convenience a self-signed certificate is used to secure this https address and so it is likely you will be prompted by the browser to allow access.

 You will be prompted to authenticate to access the Front End microservices.
-The user is `grabdish` and the password is the one you entered in Lab 1.
+The user is `travelbooking` and the password is the one you entered in Lab 1.

 ![](images/frontendauthlogin.png " ")